peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 SHOULD:

 - Decode and validate the Digital Credential;
-- check the presence of `status.status_assertion` in the Digital Credential.
+- Check the presence of `status.status_assertion` in the Digital Credential.
 If true, the Verifier SHOULD:
   - produce the hash of the Digital Credential using the hashing algorithm configured in `status.status_assertion.credential_hash_alg`;
   - decode all the Status Assertions provided in the presentation, by matching the JWS Header parameter `typ` set to `status-assertion+jwt` and looking for the `credential_hash` value that matches with the hash produced at the previous point;
   - evaluate the validity of the Status Assertion.